miracle5284/timeapp/README.md

 Crafted by **Miracle Adebunmi**, a full-stack engineer passionate about resilient systems, observability, and elegant API design.
 This project is a testament to modern software engineering, continuous deployment, and event-driven architecture.

-> “Chrona is not just a timer — it’s a real-time system observability showcase.”
+> "Chrona is not just a timer — it's a real-time system observability showcase."

 ---